Pandenotium/EBSD_indexing/README.md

 2021/7/21
 Tried to add the data sets but failed because of the size of the files.
 Add a README file to raw codes.
+A test code is created.
+Missing the model but the rest is fine.